CANopenNode/CANopenNode/README.md

 Contributions are welcome.
 Best way to contribute your code is to fork a project, modify it and then send a pull request.
-Some basic formatting rules should be followed: Linux style with indentation of 4 spaces.
+Some basic formatting rules should be followed: Linux style with indentation of 4 spaces or optionally 2 spaces.
 There is also a `codingStyle` file with example and a configuration file for `clang-format` tool.

 Flowchart of a typical CANopenNode implementation